Want to become a thought leader on LinkedIn? Today, it’s easier than ever.

 4. Optimize your profile

-Most people skip the first three steps and jump right to setting up their profile on LinkedIn, and that’s why they don’t get results and think LinkedIn isn’t worth their time.
+Most people attempting to become thought leaders on LinkedIn skip the first three steps and jump right to setting up their profile, and that’s why they don’t get results and think LinkedIn isn’t worth their time.

 Once you have your personal brand nailed down, the rest is a lot easier.
 Your personal brand tagline becomes your title.
 Your bio becomes laser focused.
 You know how to talk about your work experience the right way to appeal to your audience and give them the information they need.